>TOPICS

 But how can this future come, if it does not begin in the present?

-Can a mixture of these two very different spheres of the spiritual and the political succeed at all?
+Can a mixture of these two very different spheres of the spiritual and the political even succeed?
 What would be the prerequisites for this?
 Should it not at least be the determination of confessing yogis to keep the vow of non-violence?
 Even more, when the aim is to save the spiritual tradition of India?

 Author: Eva Pudill